dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/tor.md

 # Tor

-A beginner orienteered guide on using the Tor network
+A beginner oriented guide on using the Tor network.

 Source: <https://tryhackme.com/room/torforbeginners>

 ## Unit 1 - Tor

-Tor is a free and open-source software for enabling anonymous communication.
-Tor directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.
-Using Tor makes it more difficult to trace Internet activity to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms".
-Tor's intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities unmonitored.
+Tor is a free and open-source software for enabling anonymous communication. `tor` directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.
+Using `tor` makes it more difficult to trace Internet activity to the user: this includes "visits to Websites, online posts, instant messages, and other communication forms". `tor`'s intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities unmonitored.

 In penetration testing, there might be a need to conduct a full-fledged black-box test.
 This is a form of testing in which security professionals have to deal with such things as firewalls and other mechanisms of restriction on the customer’s side.
-In this case, the Tor network can be used in order to constantly change IP and DNS addresses and therefore successfully overcome any restrictions.
+In this case, the `tor` network can be used in order to constantly change IP and DNS addresses and therefore successfully overcome any restrictions.

-In this unit, we are going to install the Tor service and learn basic commands.
+In this unit, we are going to install the `tor` service and learn basic commands.

-- Run `apt-get install tor` to install/update your Tor packages
+- Run `apt-get install tor` to install/update your `tor` packages
-- Run `service tor start` to start the Tor service
+- Run `service tor start` to start the `tor` service
-- Run `service tor status` to check Tor's availability
+- Run `service tor status` to check `tor`'s availability
-- Run `service tor stop` to stop the Tor service
+- Run `service tor stop` to stop the `tor` service

 ## Unit 2 - Proxychains